dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 The inner loop is the process of developing and testing your app locally before deploying it to a target environment. .NET Aspire provides several tools and features to simplify and enhance the networking experience in the inner loop, such as:

 - **Launch profiles**: Launch profiles are configuration files that specify how to run your app locally.
 You can use launch profiles (such as the _launchSettings.json_ file) to define the service bindings, environment variables, and launch settings for your app.
+- **Kestrel configuration**: Kestrel configuration allows you to specify the endpoints that the Kestrel web server listens on.
+You can configure Kestrel endpoints in your app settings, and .NET Aspire automatically uses these settings to create service bindings.
 - **Service bindings/Endpoint configurations**: Service bindings are the connections between your app and the services it depends on, such as databases, message queues, or APIs.
 Service bindings provide information such as the service name, host port, scheme, and environment variable.
 You can add service bindings to your app either implicitly (via launch profiles) or explicitly by calling <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEndpoint%2A>.
 - **Proxies**: .NET Aspire automatically launches a proxy for each service binding you add to your app, and assigns a port for the proxy to listen on.
 The proxy then forwards the requests to the port that your app listens on, which might be different from the proxy port.
 This way, you can avoid port conflicts and access your app and services using consistent and predictable URLs.